Early to Bet: Plot

 The cat refuses to play cards any longer and sits back down on the log.
 The Gambling Bug speaks into his ear, "We gotta play percentage.
 We'll try again," and bites the cat's ear again.
 Excitedly looking to get even, he sits down with the dog once more and, in spite of trying to play smart, instantly loses again.
 This time the Penalty Wheel lands on Number 75: "The William Tell".
 This entails the dog using a bow to fire, Robin Hood-like, a toilet plunger at an apple on the cat's head.
 The cat ensures the biggest apple possible is poised so the dog will not miss, but the plunger is aimed, successfully, into the cat's face.
 The cat pulls the plunger off his face and starts jumping on it in anger.

 Before biting the ear a third time, the Gambling Bug suggests the cat is due for a winning streak.
 But, as the bug is saying to himself, "He can't lose all the time," we hear the dog announce, "Gin again."
 The bug replies "Or can he?".
 The Penalty Wheel stops at Number 36: "Roll Out the Barrel".
 The dog fires a starter pistol and the cat rolls a barrel, trailing gunpowder, along a hilly road into the distance.
 The dog puts a match to the powder, which burns exceptionally quickly and blows the cat back to where he started.

 Hobbling up with a broken leg, and influenced yet again by the Gambling Bug's bite, the cat tries to play but the dog refuses, declaring the cat too unlucky and walks out, saying, "I'm quitting before you kills yourself."
 The bug steps in and suggests he and the cat cut the deck for the highest card.
 The cat draws a three of hearts.
 The Gambling Bug says, "Not so good, cat.
 Watch!" and is shocked when he ends up drawing a two of diamonds.
 The cat decides the penalty will be "The Post", which means he will attempt to whack the Gambling Bug with a Post newspaper.
-The cat achieves his redemption and proceeds to whack the Gambling Bug as a form of payback for everything the Gambling Bug put him through as the cartoon ends.
+The cat achieves his redemption and proceeds to attempt whacking the Gambling Bug as a form of payback for everything the Gambling Bug put him through as the cartoon ends.